rgyoung6/DBTCShinyTutorial/README.md

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/9e910efe-2826-4a1a-aaa6-aa7e136b8670)

 The final button is the Query Fasta File button.
-This will again bring up a [select file dialog window](#selectfiledialogwindow) where
+This will again bring up a [select file dialog window](#selectfiledialogwindow) where the user will need to select a [Fasta](https://en.wikipedia.org/wiki/FASTA_format) the file of interest to BLAST against the selected database.

+**NOTE:** In this tutorial example there is a single [Fasta](https://en.wikipedia.org/wiki/FASTA_format) file in the 'D-BLAST' folder.
+However, the [seq_BLAST](https://github.com/rgyoung6/DBTCShiny?tab=readme-ov-file#sequence-blast) function will process all [Fasta](https://en.wikipedia.org/wiki/FASTA_format) files in the selected location BLASTing them against the indicated BLAST database.
+Also, if this fasta has [paired ASV-fasta](#asvfasta) data, this will be recombined with the BLAST results using the [taxon_assign()](https://github.com/rgyoung6/DBTCShiny/blob/main/README.md#taxon-assignment) function.

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/80332e21-c574-4de0-8f91-3e7a79a874a4)